Shaal0wFR/cloudflare-ddns-update/README.md

 # cloudflare ddns update
-Because I didn't find any cloudflare ddns update that works, I decided to make mine

-Hope you enjoy it !
+Here you can find the code I made with the cloudflare API to automatically update my IP address on the website I self-host